 Let’s talk through each of these steps and the tools that I’ve personally found most promising in these sectors, particularly for startups and scale-ups:

-Airbyte or Hevo for ETL -- either will cost you nothing to set up.
+Airbyte, Hevo, or Portable for ETL -- either will cost you nothing to set up.
 If you're looking for a managed solution, Hevo is fantastic, and you'll be able to do your ETL, pre-business logic transformations, and reverse ETL in a single place.
 If you trust yourself to do some basic infra setup, Airbyte is a great open-source solution.
 Because it's managing pipelines not storage, an outage here will lead to broken pipelines at worst, but likely no data loss — an acceptable risk at early stages.
+If you’re looking for something obscure (but still well-maintained), Portable is fantastic.

 Get something for event tracking too.
 We went with Segment, but my major issue here is that ad-blockers recognize Segment event tracking too easily, so you’ll likely miss events on half of your users.
 Not sure how well lesser-known tools are caught, but may be worth a try.
 Alternatively, you could track events through API calls, but I’m not an engineer so that may be a terrible long-term idea.
 There’s probably a better solution here, so I’ll refrain from making any real recommendations.